wellbutteredsoftware/.github/profile/README.md

 I'm a one-dev team who likes making cool stuff.
 Usually I work in C or C++, sometimes Python when not low level.
 But as of recently I've been transitioning to using Rust! :D

+Around this repo you will mostly find games, partially finished projects, the likes.
+Feel free to check them out, try them out, maybe even contribute to some!

 <!--

 **Here are some ideas to get you started:**